 When you’re passionate about underwater photography and videography, at some point, someone will pop up the question about rebreathers as they allow to spend longer time underwater and to approach wildlife easily as you don’t make bubbles which usually scare animals off.

 If you’re unfamiliar with what a rebreather is, contrary to your standard scuba tank and regulator which can be called an “open circuit” because you get rid of the air you just breathed in, the rebreather is called ‘closed circuit” because you keep breathing the same air.
 “How is it even possible?”
-Thanks to a genius system of a cannister filled with soda lime which absorbs the carbon dioxide and a tank of pure dioxygen that replenishes the air, you can breathe in and out the same air!
+Thanks to a genius system of a canister filled with soda lime which absorbs the carbon dioxide and a tank of pure dioxygen that replenishes the air, you can breathe in and out the same air!

 When I discovered that Midlands Rebreather Diving was offering free try dives with AP diving CCRs (Closed Circuit Rebreather) at the DIVE2016 show, I immediately jumped on the occasion.
 It was almost the first thing I did when I arrived at the N.E.C (National Exhibition Center of Birmingham) on Saturday morning: booking my experience as I guessed right it was available only to a limited number of divers.